mobizt/ESP-Mail-Client/README.md

  * W5100 SPI Ethernet module
  * W5500 SPI Ethernet module

-## Support other Arduino devices using external Clients.

-Since version 2.0.0, library allows you to use custom (external) Arduino Clients interfaces e.g. WiFiClient, EthernetClient and GSMClient, the devices that support C++ and have enough flash (> 80k) and RAM can now use this library.

-With external Clients, you needed to set the callback functions to hanle the the server connection and connection upgrade tasks.

-Some ports e.g. 587 for SMTP and 143 for IMAP require the TLS then the external Clients should be able to upgrade the connection from existing plain (non-secure) to secure connection and some SMTP port e.g. 25 may require upgrade too.

-This connection upgrade process is generally not available from general Arduino Clients and you need to make your custom client version that supports connection upgrade.

-See [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section for how to use external Clients.

-## Tested Devices

-### This following devices were tested.

- * Sparkfun ESP32 Thing
- * NodeMCU-32
- * WEMOS LOLIN32
- * TTGO T8 V1.8
- * M5Stack ESP32
- * NodeMCU ESP8266
- * Wemos D1 Mini (ESP8266)
- * Arduino MKR WiFi 1010
- * LAN8720 Ethernet PHY
- * ENC28J60 SPI Ethernet module

 ### Supposted Devices with flash size > 80k, using custom Clients.